ArthurMaverick/kube-request/README.md

      .\kube-request.exe
       ```
 3. **Access the Dashboard**
-   - Open a web browser and go to `http://localhost:8086` to view the dashboard.
+   - Automatically opens in your default browser.
+If not, visit `http://localhost:8081` to view the dashboard.